Women over 50 with Grey Hair Deserve To Be Celebrated

 Julia Juliati, photographer and filmmaker from Westchester NY is the creator of this project.
 She is producing a collection of photographs that highlight the individual styles of these diverse women ages from 50s, 60s, 70s, 80s, to 90+ from all walks of life.
 She’s also making a short documentary film to tell personal stories of these women.

-An art gallery exhibition and film primer to present this work is planned for next Summer.
+A GALA event with art exhibition and film primer to present this work is planned for next Summer.

 How to become Fabulous In Grey participant:

 We will discuss all details regarding your photoshoot.
 I will make suggestions on styling and wardrobe changes to bring.
 You may borrow from my studio collection as well.

 - Professional Hair and Makeup